Local History of the Apache – 1841-1886

 They were frequent and feared raiders, which is a polite way of saying the Apaches were marauding thieves and murderers when they wanted food, horses, guns, ammunition, and captives for slaves and ransom.

 Usually they killed for what they considered necessity or self-defense.
-As the wars of the 1870’s and ‘80’s wore on, as often as not they killed for revenge, as did the Americans and Mexicans who tried to exterminate them.
-Read More
+As the wars of the 1870’s and ‘80’s wore on, as often as not they killed for revenge, as did the Americans, who tried to herd them into concentration camps called reservations, and Mexicans who tried to exterminate them.